In this tile, we’ll explore the relationship between learning and memory and introduce you to memory systems, processes, and pathways.

 Molaison’s ability to acquire new motor skills without a hippocampus showed that his procedural memory had remained intact.
-His tragic inability to recognize Corkin’s face or recall her name despite having met her hundreds, if not thousands, of times over the span of nearly 5 decades, proved that his declarative memory had been lost when his hippocampus was removed.
+His tragic inability to recognize Corkin’s face, despite having met her many hundreds of times, proved that his declarative memory had been lost when his hippocampus was removed.

 Subsequent studies of amnesic patients who acquired new motor skills by, for instance, learning to drive, confirmed Corkin’s findings about the distinction between procedural and declarative memory pathways, marking a breakthrough for the field of neuroscience.